OutSystems/docs-odc/src/eap/building-apps/data/modeling/entity.md

 You can convert an existing entity to a static entity right-click the entity and select **Convert to Static Entity** from the **Advanced** menu.

+OutSystems recommends using [static entities](entity-static.md) for a constant set of values that do not change at runtime, such as enumerations.
+For example, in a finance app, the transaction type could be a deposit or withdrawal.

 ## Primary key

 In OutSystems, a primary key is called Entity Identifier.